Awal-Y/project-3-swell/README.md

 **Bugs**

-- Mobile compatibility: some feautures to be tweaked to be made mobile friendly.
+- Mobile compatibility: some features to be tweaked to be made mobile friendly.
-- Photo uploads: currenty the front-end registration form requires a user to provide a photo when they sign up.
+- Photo uploads: currently the front-end registration form requires a user to provide a photo when they sign up.
 This is not required on the back end and from a UX point of view should not be the case.

 ## Challenges

-- Mapbox: Working with mapbox posed a bit of a challenge due to data conversation.
-Mapbox is data strict and fetching our data from our api required a lot of refactoring in order to suit the data format especially for the longtitude and lattitude.
+- Mapbox: Working with Mapbox posed a bit of a challenge due to data conversion.
+Mapbox is data strict and fetching our data from our api required a lot of refactoring in order to suit the data format especially for the longitude and latitude.
 Next time, we would rather use a GeoJson file and insert our data into it rather than fetching directly from our API.

 ## Wins